signalpoint/DrupalGap/docs/01_Install/Troubleshoot/index.md

-> Uncaught TypeError: Cannot read property 'routing' of undefined This usually means you have a jDrupal module declared in your `settings.js` file, but have not included the module's `.js` file in the `<head>` of the `index.html` file.
+## Properly troubleshooting

+When debugging and troubleshooting, it is advised to change your `index.html` file to use `drupalgap.js` and `jdrupal.js` instead of the `*.min.js` version of the two.
+This allows your browser's developer tool's console log output to show you the exact line number(s) causing problems.

+## Common errors

-> Failed to load resource: the server responded with a status of 404 (Not Found) If this happens on the `connect?_format=json` call, then you probably forgot to set your `sitePath` value for jDrupal in the `settings.js` file.
+> Failed to load resource: the server responded with a status of 404 (Not Found)

+If this happens on the `connect?_format=json` call, then you probably forgot to set your `sitePath` value for jDrupal in the `settings.js` file.

+> Uncaught (in promise) TypeError: window[] is not a function

+This probably means you forgot to include a theme's `.js` file in the `<head>` of your `index.html` file.